 The contribution by the factor IXa pathway is also efficiently promoted by factor XIa, which activates factor IX.

 The findings that thrombin as well as meizothrombin activate factor XI and that such activation also can occur on the platelet surface indicate that this event probably is of importance in vivo.
 The activation of factor XI by thrombin may thus result in an increased generation of factor IXa, supporting further the important role of factor VIII in obtaining a sufficient generation of thrombin.
-Indeed, this fairly recently discovered additional positive feed-back role of thrombin serves as a further beautiful illustration of how thrombin regulates its own activity and fate.
+Indeed, this additional positive feed-back role of thrombin serves as a further beautiful illustration of how thrombin regulates its own activity and fate.

 Proteolytic inactivation of factor VIIIa by APC